Getting started on a new journey can be tough.

 12. Cut down on TV

 Do you realise how much time you’re wasting watching TV?
 Most people could probably get a Degree if they swapped TV viewing for studying.
 It’s very easy to avoid our own lives, by focusing on other people’s.
 Also, be careful around watching the news, it can be quite depressing sometimes.
-I’m not suggesting you become ignorant to the world we live in, but maybe try limiting how much of others people’s information you absorb, and start focusing on you.
+I’m not suggesting you become ignorant to the world we live in, but maybe try limiting how much of others people’s information you absorb and start focusing on yourself.